grammyjs/website/site/docs/guide/context.md

 There are two different kinds of context flavors.
 The basic one is called _additive context flavor_, and whenever we talk about context flavoring, we just mean this basic form.
-Let's look at how it works.
+Let’s look at how it works.

 As an example, when you have [session data](/plugins/session.md), you must register `ctx.session` on the context type.
 Otherwise,

 1. you cannot install the built-in sessions plugin, and
-2. you don't have access to `ctx.session` in your listeners.
+2. you don’t have access to `ctx.session` in your listeners.

-> Even though we'll use sessions as an example here, similar things apply for lots of other things.
+> Even though we’ll use sessions as an example here, similar things apply for lots of other things.
 > In fact, most plugins will give you a context flavor that you need to use.

 A context flavor is simply a small new type that defines the properties that should be added to the context type.
-Let's look at an example for a flavor.
+Let’s look at an example for a flavor.

 ```ts
 interface SessionFlavor<S> {